zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

 ### Persistence Volumes and Claims

 A __persistent volume (pv)__ is a storage abstraction used to retain data longer than the Pod using it.
-Pods define a volume of type __persistentVolumeClaim (pvc)__ with various parameters for size and possibly the type of backend storage known as its StorageClass.
+Pods define a volume of type __persistentVolumeClaim (pvc)__ with various parameters for size and possibly the type of backend storage known as its `StorageClass`.
 The cluster then attaches the persistentVolume.
 Kubernetes will dynamically use volumes that are available, irrespective of its storage type, allowing claims to any backend storage.
 There are several phases to persistent storage:
 Provisioning can be from pvs created in advance by the cluster administrator, or requested from a dynamic source, such as the cloud provider.